-While the Board agrees in principle with Board staff that a separate rate rider should apply to non-RPP customers to dispose of the global adjustment sub-account balance, the Board acknowledges that Midland does not readily have the billing capability to implement such a change.
-In the circumstances, the Board accepts Midland's proposal to collect the global adjustment from the GS>50 kW rate class.
+While the Board agrees in principle with Board staff that a separate rate rider should apply to non-RPP customers to dispose of the global adjustment sub-account balance, the Board however acknowledges that Halton Hills does not readily have the billing capability to implement such a change.
+Considering Halton Hills's current billing constraints, the Board will approve at this time the disposition of the allocated global adjustment sub-account balance from all customers in the affected rate class.